I review hundreds of brand-to-creator emails every month. Most get ignored because the outreach is broken in predictable ways.

 The Follow-Up Failure

-Here's a stat that surprises people: 60% of deals close after the second or third follow-up.
-But most brands send one email and give up.
+60% of deals close after the second or third follow-up.
+Most brands send one email and give up.

 Creators are busy.
 They miss emails.
 They mean to respond and forget.
-A polite follow-up 3-4 days later isn't annoying—it's expected.
+A polite follow-up 3-4 days later is expected, not annoying.

 What IS annoying: following up every day, or following up with "Just bumping this to the top of your inbox!"
 That's not persistence, it's desperation.